MosheBerman/StudentsFirst/README.md

 If you're on a Mac, you can install it in Safari by downloading [this extension](https://github.com/MosheBerman/StudentsFirst/blob/master/extensions/safari/output/StudentsFirst.safariextz?raw=true).
 Just double click it, and Safari will install it.

 If you're using Chrome, download [first.user.js](https://raw.github.com/MosheBerman/StudentsFirst/master/first.user.js) and install it.
 Open Settings, click "Extensions", and drag it in.
 For Firefox, the process should be similar.
 If you're having trouble, search the web for "Installing a userscript in Firefox."

+Tested on on Chrome, Firefox, and Safari 6 for OS X 10.8.

+A Note For Faculty:
+---

+If you're faculty, don't use this yet, because Students First skips the main menu, and jumps to the Student Center.
+You'll miss your stop.
+Once I can see what the faculty login/menu looks like, I can wire it all up correctly.
+Hang tight for now.
+(If you want to show me your menu, [email me](mailto:mosheberman@icloud.com).)

 How it Works:
 ---